gmathew90/MyProjects/README.md

 - Implemented a game that lets players play webcam tic tac toe using webcam and an LED light bulb https://www.youtube.com/watch?v=KivN-U6E4BI

+### 6) Best Deals Web site
+(Java, JSP, Servlets, MySQL, MongoDB, Ajax, Apache Tomcat, HTML, CSS, Javascript)
+- Developed a Web app that can be used to buy electronic devices.
+- Implemented the Front end using Servlets and JSPs and Back end using Mysql
+- Implemented Reviews and Data Analytics using MongoDB and MySQL